vekatze/neut/book/src/terms.md

 magic external func-name(e1, ..., en)(vararg-1: lowtype-1, ..., vararg-n: lowtype-n)
 ```

-A "lowtype" is one of the following:
+A "lowtype" is a term that reduces to one of the following:

 - `int1`, `int2`, ..., `int64`
 - `float16`, `float32`, `float64`